helloSystem/docs/reviewer/guide.md

 ## Introduction

-helloSystem is an open-source operating system based on FreeBSD.
+helloSystem is an open-source operating system that builds on FreeBSD as a rock solid foundation.
 Its goal is to provide a friendly, highly usable, and visually appealing system for desktop and notebook computers.
 The system is designed to be easy to use, efficient, with an emphasis on minimalism and simplicity.

 Its target audience are switchers from the Mac platform, to which it aims to provide an environment in which they can feel instantly at home.